sjanel/aeronet/README.md

 ### Immediate response

-Return a complete `HttpResponse` from the handler:
+Return a complete, immediate `HttpResponse` from the handler:

 ```cpp
 #include <aeronet/aeronet.hpp>